-Be at the dock for 1:30pm for the speedboat ferry to Isabela Island.
-We had not issues on the ferries but many do.
+Be at the dock for 1:30 pm for the speedboat ferry to Isabela Island.
+We had no issues on the ferries but many do.
 If there is even the slightest chance of seasickness take some medication before boarding.
 When you arrive, take a few minutes to book your return sailing for Day Seven as well as your day trip to Las Tintoreras.

 Take the Las Tintoreras half-day trip.
 You can either book a boat tour, which will take you to the small group of islets with time for a short hike on the land, or a kayak tour if you’re up for it.
 This is a great opportunity to see white-tipped sharks, blue-footed boobies, turtles, marine iguanas, sea lions and a chance to see the Galapagos penguins.

 If you haven’t had enough of the Galapagos tortoise yet, head to the Centro de Crianza Arnaldo Tupiza, Isla Isabela’s tortoise breeding centre for a free visit.
-Beyond the centre, along the road to the Wall of Tears, there are a few lagoons where you will have a good chance to see flamingos among other birdlife.
+Before you reach the centre, along the walking trail, there are a few lagoons where you will have a good chance to see flamingos among other birdlife.
 There is also a great beach in Puerto Villamil which is perfect for a lazy afternoon.

 For something a little different, visit the Wall of Tears (muro de las lágrimas) today.
 This giant wall of coral was built by prisoners for no other reason than to torture them and many died from heat and exhaustion in the process.
 You can rent a bike (around $15 for the day) or walk.
 Along the way, there are plenty of tortoises wandering the trail.